 "Tis the Zodiac Speacking.
 Why can't you stop me.
 I can't stop killing.
 Stop listening t(o) phonys.
 If this is not on your front page in a week I will skin 3 little kids and make a suit from the skin".

-By my rudimentary calculations the 148 character cipher and letter should have been mailed on July 20th 1971, only one week after the 'Monticello' card.
+By my rudimentary calculations, the 148 character cipher and letter should have been mailed on July 20th 1971, only one week after the Monticello card.
 If somebody can find the exact date of mailing regarding the 148 cipher and letter, or when this correspondence was published in the San Francisco Chronicle, it would be of immense value.
-The 'Monticello' card, by all accounts, was not published in the newspapers.
-If this were the case, then the victim total of 21, chosen by two independent authors looks extremely unlikely.
-If the 'Monticello' card was designated as "suspected Zodiac correspondence" by the San Francisco Police Department, then by extension, the above correspondence should be afforded the same value.
+The Monticello card was not published in the newspapers, therefore the notion of a victim total of 21 having been chosen by two independent authors looks extremely unlikely.
+If the Monticello card was designated as "suspected Zodiac correspondence" by the San Francisco Police Department, then by extension, the above correspondence should be afforded the same value.

 UPDATE ON THE 148 CHARACTER CIPHER:A MEMORIAL TO MURDER

 ALSO READ THE SAN JOSE MURDERS:THE COMPLETE STORY